 - Avoid waterlogging.
 If you use a saucer, be careful that the water does not remain on it.

-- Use repotting mesh in the drainage holes, it will help you to remove the cactus more easily at the next repotting.
+- Use repotting mesh in the drainage holes, it will help you to remove the cactus more easily in the next repotting.

 Now that you know more about repotting and transplanting cactus and succulents, ¡Prepare your plants to look their best!